AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 ### Experienced User Manual

 > ❗This guide is for **experienced** users, made to be briefer without much step-by-step demonstrations.
+There is **colour texting here** to guide you!
+>
-Only proceed if you know what you are doing!
+> Only proceed if you know what you are doing!

 > ❗If you are **not** experienced, please head to our step-by-step guide for PulsePilot [here](#pulsepilot-commands).